M-Joe28/airbnb-clone-project/README.md

 Review System: Allow users to leave reviews and ratings for properties.
 Data Optimization: Ensure efficient data retrieval and storage through database optimizations.

-# Technology Stack
+## Technology Stack

-This project leverages a modern technology stack to support scalability, reliability, and maintainability.
+This project uses a modern technology stack to ensure scalability, performance, and maintainability.

-Below are the core technologies used and their purposes:
- Backend
+### Backend
-Django – A Python-based web framework used to build the backend logic and RESTful APIs efficiently.
+- **Django** – A Python web framework for building robust backend APIs and handling business logic.
-It provides built-in authentication, ORM, and admin panel support.
-Django REST Framework (DRF) – Extends Django to simplify the creation of RESTful APIs with features like serialization, authentication, and permissions.
+- **Django REST Framework (DRF)** – Extends Django to create RESTful APIs with serialization and authentication support.
-GraphQL (via Graphene-Django) – An alternative API query language that allows clients to request only the data they need, improving performance and flexibility.
+- **GraphQL (Graphene-Django)** – Provides a flexible query language for fetching only the required data.

-Database
+### Database
-PostgreSQL – A powerful open-source relational database used for storing structured data such as users, properties, bookings, reviews, and payments.
+- **PostgreSQL** – A reliable relational database for storing structured data such as users, properties, bookings, and payments.

-Frontend
+### Frontend
-React.js – A JavaScript library for building a dynamic and interactive user interface.
+- **React.js** – A JavaScript library for building interactive and dynamic user interfaces.
-It allows seamless integration with the backend through REST or GraphQL APIs.
-Tailwind CSS – A utility-first CSS framework used for fast and responsive styling.
+- **Tailwind CSS** – A utility-first CSS framework for styling the frontend quickly and responsively.

-DevOps & Deployment
+### DevOps & Deployment
-Docker – Used to containerize the application, ensuring consistent environments across development, testing, and production.
+- **Docker** – Containerizes the application for consistent environments across development and production.
-GitHub Actions – Provides CI/CD pipelines for automated testing, linting, and deployment.
+- **GitHub Actions** – Automates CI/CD pipelines for testing, building, and deployment.
-Heroku / AWS / GCP / Azure – Cloud platforms that can be used to host and scale the application.
+- **Heroku / AWS / GCP / Azure** – Cloud platforms for hosting and scaling the application.

-Security & Authentication
+### Security & Authentication
-JWT (JSON Web Tokens) – Provides secure authentication between the client and backend APIs.
+- **JWT (JSON Web Tokens)** – Secures user authentication between client and server.
-HTTPS/TLS – Ensures all data transmitted between the client and server is encrypted.
+- **HTTPS/TLS** – Encrypts communication to protect sensitive user and payment data.

 # Team Roles
 Backend Developer: Responsible for implementing API endpoints, database schemas, and business logic.